frank44/pewpew/README.md

 # Andy's Log

+2/19/12
+:: Completed scrolling of background alongside screen both vertically and hoizontally

 2/14/12
 :: Completed side scrolling both vertically and horizontally for any screen size and level size

 # Goals:

-- Have the background change also as the screen scrolls.
 - Factoids upon death
 - Pause screen and menus